liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/06-copying-moving-entities/02-moving-folders-files.markdown

 **Note:** Depending on the repository implementation, you may get unexpected behavior when moving folders between repositories.
 Moving a folder also moves its contents via separate move operations for each item in the folder.
-In some repository implementations, if any move sub-operation fails then the parent move operation also fails.
+In some repository implementations, if any move sub-operation fails, the parent move operation also fails.
 In other repository implementations, the results of successful sub-operations remain even if others fail, which leaves a partially complete move of the whole folder.

 $$$